alvaroalea/QL_Rom_Cartridge/README.md

 ![My image](original/QL_ROM_Cartridge_original.png)

-It also contains 3D piezes to do vacum form of the case
+It also contains 3D pieces to do vacum form of the case

 STATUS
 - Schematic - Working, tested